 With half of Somaliland children not in school, UNICEF and partners launch education access programme

 United Nations, July 14 (Canadian-Media/UN): Access to education in Somaliland is extremely limited, with more than 50 per cent of children in Somaliland out of school.
-In an effort to address the problem, the UN children’s fund, UNICEF, has partnered with the government, and the global fund Education Cannot Wait, to launch a programme designed to help children affected by ongoing crises in the country.
+In an effort to address the problem, the UN children’s fund, UNICEF, has partnered with the government, and the global fund Education Cannot Wait, to launch a program designed to help children affected by ongoing crises in the country.

-Rampant unemployment in Somaliland has prompted thousands of young people to leave the territory every month: Credit: IRIN/Mohamed Amin Jibril
+Rampant unemployment in Somaliland has prompted thousands of young people to leave the territory every month: Image Credit: IRIN/Mohamed Amin Jibril

 Drought, food insecurity, poverty and inequality are some of the challenges that hinder efforts to get more Somaliland children and youth in schools.
 The education prospects for children in rural areas, and school age Internally Displaced Persons (IDPs) in Somaliland are particularly poor: only 26 per cent of children in rural communities, and 16 per cent of IDP children, are enrolled in primary schools.